fkarg/fkarg.github.io/_posts/beyond-qwerty.md

 ## Inconsistencies in QWERTZ

+If you use qwertz (or variations thereof), you surely have noticed the small inconsistencies.
+No?
+Then you might want to reevaluate your life choices, since it's something so blatantly obvious in front of you and you haven't really thought about it.
+There might be endless opportunities, completely invisible to you.

+Let me just tell you the funniest one: out of the six most frequently typed letters in the english language (or any latin one, though the specific ones are slightly different) - E, T, A, O, I, N - just one is on the homerow.
+In German that's E, N, R, I, T, S - again, just one can be reached without finger movement.

+Maybe a bit based on that, but most frequent bigram patterns (such as `en` or `th`) require a lot of movement which tends to be uncomfortable.
+Same with trigrams.
+This really is a hurdle when typing - since they are the main 'elements' giving the typing experience fluidity after all.

+It's worse than it sounds, actually.

 - common letters are not in main rows
     - e / n / i / r